salterg/sediment_screening_tool/README.md

  NOT THE FINAL VERSION - NEEDS FURTHER TESTING TO BE SURE EVERYTHING IS CORRECT

 Basic sediment metrics
 1. Marble Canyon sand mass balance – computed from a modified form of the Wright et al. (2010) sand routing model that can run on monthly volumes.
-Compute as a running total (most likely, not lower bound) for each trace.
+Uses average annual Paria sediment input (using most-likely value, not lower bound).
 Does not include HFEs (because HFEs are not in annual/monthly data).
 Mass balance is computed on annual (calendar year) timestep.
 2. LTEMP HFE metric.
 HFE implementation probability per year for sediment year (july 1st to june 30th).
 Probability that mass balance is sufficient to support a 60-hr HFE and the following constraints are met:
   - Assume Powell reservoir elevation must be at least 3550' for fall implementation and 3525' for spring, because HFE's have not been implemented below these elevations
   - All HFEs are assumed to be 40,000 cfs magnitude and at least 60 hr duration